-Aneurin Bevan, Cardiff and Vale and Cwm Taf Morgannwg University Health Boards have therefore agreed to work together to review options about the possible benefits to patients and staff by combining our resources to increase the amount of cataract surgery undertaken and to reduce patient waiting times.
+Aneurin Bevan, Cardiff and Vale, and Cwm Taf Morgannwg University Health Boards and Powys Teaching Health Board have therefore agreed to work together to review options about the possible benefits to patients and staff by combining our resources to increase the amount of cataract surgery undertaken and to reduce patient waiting times.

 Temporary arrangements have been in place since January 2023 for some patients from Aneurin Bevan and Cwm Taf Morgannwg University Health Boards, enabling them to have their cataracts surgery using additional capacity at the University of Wales Hospital in Cardiff.
-In early 2024 there will also be some additional capacity in Nevill Hall Hospital in Abergavenny, enabling earlier cataract surgery for patients from Aneurin Bevan, Cardiff and Vale and Cwm Taf Morgannwg University Health Boards.
+In early 2024 there will also be some additional capacity in Nevill Hall Hospital in Abergavenny, enabling earlier cataract surgery for patients from Aneurin Bevan, Cardiff and Vale and Cwm Taf Morgannwg University Health Boards and from South Powys.